apigovau/api-descriptions/abs/DataApi.md

 -	**allcompletestubs**: All artefacts should be returned as complete stubs, containing identification information, the artefacts' name, description, annotations and isFinal information.
 -	**referencecompletestubs**: The referenced artefacts should be returned as complete stubs, containing identification information, the artefacts' name, description, annotations and isFinal information.
 -	**full**: All available information for all artefacts will be returned.
 This is the default.

+### Format

+Response format can be specified as XML or JSON using the "accept" header.
+XML is the default.
+-	accept: application/xml
+- accept: application/vnd.sdmx.structure+json

 # Worked Examples